How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 - Demonstrating internal cybersecurity maturity is crucial for ECC-2 certification.

-Strategic Value of Workforce Localization
+Strategic Value of Workforce Localisation

 - Reduces reliance on expatriate or external consultants for critical cyber roles.